no10ds/DEPRECATED-rapid-api/docs/guides/contributing/contributing.md

 We are using the FastApi Security package.
 Security takes dependencies and scopes as arguments.
 In our case the dependency are the ```secure_endpoint```, ```secure_dataset_endpoint``` methods, and one or more of the following action
-scopes:
+permissions:

 - `READ`
 - `WRITE`
 - `DATA_ADMIN`
 - `USER_ADMIN`

-For instance, if `WRITE` scope is used, that means that whoever is trying to access the endpoint needs to have any of `WRITE_ALL`, `WRITE_<sensitivity_level>`, `WRITE_PROTECTED_{DOMAIN}`  listed in their permissions, where sensitivity level is the sensitivity level of the dataset being modified.
+For instance, if `WRITE` permission is used, that means that whoever is trying to access the endpoint needs to have any of `WRITE_ALL`, `WRITE_<sensitivity_level>`, `WRITE_PROTECTED_{DOMAIN}`  listed in their permissions, where sensitivity level is the sensitivity level of the dataset being modified.
 Otherwise, the request fails.